The Unfinished Work of the Church Committee

 Why would the covert agencies attack Trump, who supposedly is a hardline right-winger?
 Well, apparently he is not regarded as such in establishment circles.
 One of the preeminent establishment megaphones, The Atlantic, published a very revealing article in which they compared Trump to Henry Wallace, who served as Vice President under FDR and went on to found the Progressive Party.
 Wallace opposed the Cold War, and Trump’s reluctance to embrace the Cold War 2.0 that began with the neocon-sponsored 2014 coup in Ukraine appears to be what put him on the enemies list.

-But at this point, can anyone argue that it is not urgent for the Congress to resume an investigation of misconduct by our secret police agencies, and that this time they not be satisfied with polite assurances that the bad behavior will cease?
-Trump has many warts, but there is a proper way to remove him from office, if that is what the electorate wants.
-A color revolution, or any other form of coup run by secret police agencies, is odious.
+At this point, can anyone argue that it is not urgent for the Congress to resume an investigation of misconduct by our secret police agencies, and that this time they not be satisfied with polite assurances that the bad behavior will cease?

 Thanks for reading.
 If you find this material interesting, perhaps you might contact Twitter and ask them why my account was suspended on June 30 of this year.
 I would very much like to find out the reason.